-For the same reason as above $Q^{s}$ is a Lévy measure.
-We draw the same conclusions as in the preceding section taking into account that the weight is now the infinite measure $\frac{1}{t^{\alpha+1}}\text{d}t$ on $\mathbb{R}_{+}^{*}$ and $Q^{s}$ can be any Lévy measure (of a stationary IDp process).
+For the same reason as above, $Q^{s}$ is a L\'{e}vy measure.
+We draw the same conclusions as in the preceding section, taking into account that the weight is now the infinite measure $\frac{1}{t^{\alpha+1}}\,\mathrm{d}t$ on $\mathbb{R}_{+}^{*}$, and $Q^{s}$ can be any L\'{e}vy measure (of a stationary IDp process).